BozhenJIANG/PIDDPM-for-ACOPF/Readme.md

 - **`Distribution_Display.py`** – Visualizes the distribution of the generated data.
 - **`Check_ACPF_Balance.py`** – Verifies the correctness of the generated data by checking power flow balance.
 - **`PIDDPM-ACOPF_Solver-torch.py`** – Main training and evaluation script.
 Running this will produce results for the IEEE 118-bus system similar to those reported in the paper.
-  > **Note:** The data distribution used in this code may differ slightly from the original paper, so the obtained ACOPF cost may vary marginally.

 ## Requirements